WillZWL/laravel-vue/README.md

 ## More information:

 Vue Component syntax is same as html, you can install vue component for your editor,

+If you are using SublimeText you can get proper syntax highlighting for `*.vue` files with [vue-syntax-highlight](https://github.com/vuejs/vue-syntax-highlight).

 When you start a new page, you can view Price.vue as a reference,